 In July last year, after seven years of research and deliberating, I finally got Botox.
 More specifically, I got Botox in Bali at Cocoon Medical Spa.
 I was thrilled.
 ZERO regrets (only that I hadn’t done it sooner).

 My curiosity with Botox started seven years ago after a well-meaning friend suggested, pointing at my forehead, that I “should get that line seen to”.
 I replied with a snort and said “What, nip down and get Botox at lunch?”
 My friend shrugged and said “yeah, I do!”
 She wasn’t kidding.
+It turns out Botox in Vancouver is quite popular and lots of people go for it on their lunch break!
 Every quarter, in her lunch break, she got her forehead lines sorted.

 Even though my rather deep forehead crease hadn’t really bother me up till then, from that moment, I zeroed in on it every time I looked in the mirror or reviewed photos of myself.
 It turns out that several of my friends get botox – but it was all secret squirrels.
 I’ve deduced Botox is something a lot of people get on the regular: But don’t talk about.
 Since I’ve been open about getting it, several friends fessed up and said they get it too.
 So, knowing people around me had had it done (and they looked fantastic) further piqued my interest.
 I must confess, I now go about town objectively checking out foreheads.